 Public Internet and Technology Policy

-Richmond Public Library provides access to the internet, public computer stations, and other electronic devices in keeping with its missions to:
+Richmond Public Library provides access to the internet, public computer stations, and other electronic devices to:

 - Support both individual and self-conducted education as well as formal education at all levels.